junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He jams on the brake when he thinks the sight of Cas is walking alongside the road, too vivid, but only in a flash.
 He stares out of the window for a whole storming night, because for a blink of time, he swears Cas stands right there.
 He crashes the car when he thinks there is a bloody figure wrapped in trench coat lying unconsciously in the middle of the road.
 But the figure disappears when he climbs out of the car bleeding.
 The figures always disappear if he blinks hard enough.

 Cas is in the dimension in between, not here.
 Dean has to remind himself, over and over again, when he tosses himself a whole night, or stitches himself over after the crash, or fixes the car.
 He doesn't know if that brief meeting time in the seance is making everything better or worse.
-Now that he knows where Cas is, how horrible that place is, but he still can't find him or get to him, it is not helping anything at all except for crushing his heart like a bloody hand.
+Now that he knows where Cas is, how horrible that place is, but he still can't find him or get to him, it is not helping anything at all except for crushing his heart, like a bloody hand squeezing it hard then tearing it from his chest.

 The nightmares are getting worse too after that, like a dam in his brain gets torn down, creating imagination he never has and never needs.
 In the rare times he dozes off, the dreams become increasingly vivid and disturbing.
 Always with Cas being hurt one way or another, in one place or another.
-He dreams about his wings broken and burned, twisted and torn, feathers dropping out and floating everywhere, his body split to pieces, then spliced back wrong.
+He dreams about his wings broken and burned, twisted and torn, feathers dropping out and floating everywhere, his body split to pieces, then put back wrong.
 The Cas in his dream, whatever shape he's in, he still always, always holds that pair of bright blue eyes, looking at him.
 So he would know, it is Cas that is being deformed in all the ways, but whatever the change, it is still him, and he is still in there, able to feel and sense everything.
 The pain, the brokenness, the disorientation.
 It only makes the view a million times worse.

 Unnerving.
 Horrifying.
 Even for him.
 Even considering everything in his life.